 - The Sustainability Accounting Standards Board is an independent 501(c)3 non-profit.

-- Through 2016, SASB is developing sustainability accounting standards for approximately 80 industries in 10 sectors.
+- SASB is developing sustainability accounting standards for 79 industries in 11 sectors.

 - SASB standards are designed for the disclosure of material sustainability information in mandatory SEC filings, such as Form 10-K and 20-F.